The world is evolving rapidly towards mobile and digital formats for many everyday tasks.

 Technologies and implementation models from Thales

-In September 2015, Thales conducted an extensive study with a consumer online community, gathering 200 members from the United Kingdom and the United States.
+In September 2015, Thales conducted an extensive study with an online consumer community, gathering 200 members from the United Kingdom and the United States.
 The direct feedback from potential users of the digital driver's license solution revealed the benefits, concerns, and the diversity of audiences.
 These results allowed the company to set up relevant implementation models.

 Thales Mobile DL solutions bring technology, and implementation models that take into account user-friendliness, the local DL schemes and practices (drivers, Police, service providers…), and provide the highest level of security in both credential storage, data transmission and verification.